Isolaee/bsAlg/README.md

 For second derivatives, the 45° complex-step method proves optimal, consistently outperforming both standard complex-step (real part) and finite difference implementations.
 This method maintains machine precision across the entire practical step-size range, demonstrating its theoretical O(h⁴) truncation error advantage.

-Finite difference methods for Gamma show significantly larger errors (≈10^-9 to 10^-6) and require careful step-size selection near h_rel ≈ 7×10^-6 to balance roundoff and truncation errors.
+Finite difference methods for Gamma show significantly larger errors and requires carefu deciocion of step-size to be used.

 ### Step-Size Sensitivity

 #### Finite Difference Methods

-Both Delta and Gamma implementations using finite differences exhibit the characteristic U-shaped error curve on log-log scale:
+Finite differences are governed by two competing factors: truncation error and roundoff error.
-- **Left regime (h < 10^-8)**: Roundoff error dominates, scaling as O(ε/h) for first derivatives and O(ε/h²) for second derivatives
+- **Left regime**: We are approaching optimal accuracy with some truncation error remaining
-- **Right regime (h > 10^-6)**: Truncation error dominates, scaling as O(h) for Delta and O(h²) for Gamma
+- **Right regime**: Past the point of optimal accuracy, roundoff error starts dominating and causes accuracy to drop.
-- **Optimal region**: Narrow band near h_rel ≈ 10^-8 for Delta and 7×10^-6 for Gamma
+- **Optimal region**: The optimal region appears to be h_rel ≈ 10^-8 for Delta and 7×10^-6 for Gamma.

 #### Complex-Step Methods